giampaolo/psutil/docs/api.rst

 .. class:: Popen(*args, **kwargs)

-  Same as :class:`subprocess.Popen` but in addition it provides all :class:`psutil.Process` methods in a single class.
+  Same as :class:`subprocess.Popen`, but in addition it provides all :class:`psutil.Process` methods in a single class.
-  For the following methods which are common to both classes, psutil implementation takes precedence:
+  For the following methods, which are common to both classes, psutil implementation takes precedence:
   :meth:`send_signal() <psutil.Process.send_signal()>`,
   :meth:`terminate() <psutil.Process.terminate()>`,